Implement Trie (Prefix Tree)

 - Character Index Calculation: Remember to correctly calculate the index for child nodes using the formula

-. - Handling Case Sensitivity: By default, the given implementations assume lowercase alphabets.
+c - 'a'. - Handling Case Sensitivity: By default, the given implementations assume lowercase alphabets.
 Adjust the node array size and index calculation if handling a broader set of characters.

 Similar Problems on LeetCode